Salsapil/binary_trees/README.md

 ### What is a binary tree?
-A fundamental hierarchical data structure where each node can have at most two children: a left child and a right child.
+**Binary Tree:**
-Nodes store data and pointers to their children.
+- A fundamental hierarchical data structure where each node can have at most two children: a left child and a right child.
+These nodes store data and pointers to their children.
 ***
 ### What is the difference between a binary tree and a Binary Search Tree?
 **Binary Search Tree:** A specific type of binary tree where each node's value has a specific ordering property: